sergadin/dbd-oracle/README.md

 ```

 Encoding parameter is used for conversion of character strings between
 OCI library and Lisp. :utf-8 is the default encoding.
-Possible
+Possible values
-values for encoding parameter is the same as for CFFI string
+for encoding parameter is the same as for CFFI string conversion
-conversion functions.
+functions.
+If :encoding keyword is not fiven, the library accesses
+NLS_LANG enironment variable.
+Note, that Oracle encoding names
+appearing in NLS_LANG may not match the names used in CFFI.

 ### Loading OCI library